- Western Aleutian Islands, Alaska

 - Chaluka Corporation

-The site has contributed significant data on the origins and evolution of the Aleut people and culture since it was first excavated over 40 years ago.
+The site has contributed significantly to our understanding of the origins and evolution of Aleutian culture since it was first studied over 40 years ago.

 More National Historic Landmarks in Alaska